Board of Directors

 Signy Arnason, Associate Executive Director

-Signy Arnason is the Associate Executive Director of the Canadian Centre for Child Protection.
+Signy Arnason is the Associate Executive Director of the Canadian Centre for Child Protection (C3P).
 She joined the organization in 2001 and played an instrumental role in establishing and then overseeing Cybertip.ca — Canada’s tipline for reporting the online sexual exploitation of children.
-For 15 years, she was the Director of Cybertip.ca and now, as the Associate Executive Director, oversees the day-to-day operations of the Canadian Centre’s frontline services and many programs, including the development and international implementation of Project Arachnid.
+For 15 years, she was the Director of Cybertip.ca and now, as the Associate Executive Director, oversees the day-to-day operations of C3P’s frontline services and many programs, including the development and international implementation of Project Arachnid.

-Signy regularly presents to senior law enforcement, industry, and government leadership and interviews with media across the county on issues related to child victimization on the internet.
+Signy regularly presents to senior law enforcement, industry, and government leadership and interviews with media across the country on issues related to child victimization on the internet.

 Noni Classen, Director of Education

-Prior to working at the Canadian Centre, Noni spent 10 years specializing in academic programming for youth with complex trauma and assisted in the development of a trauma-informed alternative high school.
+Prior to working at C3P, Noni spent 10 years specializing in academic programming for youth with complex trauma and assisted in the development of a trauma-informed alternative high school.
 Noni presents nationally on the issue of child sexual victimization and on best practices to help organizations build capacity to safeguard children.

 Lloyd Richardson, Director of IT

-Lloyd Richardson is the Director of IT at the Canadian Centre for Child Protection (Canadian Centre), where he oversees technical operations for the agency and leads the development of technological efforts to combat the online sexual victimization of children.
-Lloyd has been central to the advancement of the Canadian Centre’s major tech initiatives, including Project Arachnid and Cleanfeed.
+Lloyd Richardson is the Director of IT at the Canadian Centre for Child Protection (C3P), where he oversees technical operations for the agency and leads the development of technological efforts to combat the online sexual victimization of children.
+Lloyd has been central to the advancement of C3P’s major tech initiatives, including Project Arachnid and Cleanfeed.

 Lloyd oversees the management of internal systems, networks, and security protocols for the organization.
-Before joining the Canadian Centre as the IT and Operations Manager in 2006, he worked for a local internet service provider, focusing on network operations.
+Before joining C3P as the IT and Operations Manager in 2006, he worked for a local internet service provider, focusing on network operations.

 Stephen Sauer, Director of Cybertip.ca

-Stephen is the Cybertip.ca representative for the International Association of Internet Hotlines (INHOPE) and regularly liaises with law enforcement and child welfare.
-Before starting with the Canadian Centre, Stephen worked for Manitoba Justice.
+Stephen regularly liaises with law enforcement and child welfare.
+Before starting with C3P, Stephen worked for Manitoba Justice.

 Monique St. Germain, General Counsel

-In her role as General Counsel, Monique St. Germain is responsible for overseeing all legal affairs at the Canadian Centre for Child Protection (Canadian Centre).
+In her role as General Counsel, Monique St. Germain is responsible for overseeing all legal affairs at the Canadian Centre for Child Protection (C3P).
 This includes conducting legal research, preparing papers and submissions on policy and legislative issues, and working with Crown attorneys across Canada to help ensure the voices of victims of child sexual abuse material are heard in court.
-Monique has presented at numerous legal education sessions and conferences, and has appeared as a witness for the Canadian Centre before the House of Commons Standing Committee on Justice and Human Rights, the Senate Standing Committee on Legal and Constitutional Affairs, and as counsel for the Canadian Centre when it intervened in the Supreme Court of Canada case, R. v.
+Monique has presented at numerous legal education sessions and conferences, and has appeared as a witness for C3P before the House of Commons Standing Committee on Justice and Human Rights, the Senate Standing Committee on Legal and Constitutional Affairs, and as counsel for C3P when it intervened in the Supreme Court of Canada case, R. v.
 Barabash.

-Monique was a senior lawyer for a major telecom before joining the Canadian Centre in 2010.
-She is the Secretary for the Child and Youth Law Section of the Canadian Bar Association, and in 2017, was named one of Canada's top 25 most influential lawyers by Canadian Lawyer magazine.
+Monique was a senior lawyer for a major telecom before joining C3P in 2010.
+She is the Secretary for the Child and Youth Law Section of the Canadian Bar Association, and in 2017, was named one of Canada’s top 25 most influential lawyers by Canadian Lawyer magazine.

 Kristin Olson, Director of Finance and Administration

-Working with the Executive and Associate Executive Director, Kristin manages the development and execution of the organization’s strategic planning process, helping to implement the Canadian Centre’s mission of a safer world for children.
-Before joining the Canadian Centre, she worked for an accounting firm managing small business portfolios and for a humanitarian non-profit organization.
+Working with the Executive and Associate Executive Director, Kristin manages the development and execution of the organization’s strategic planning process, helping to implement C3P’s mission of a safer world for children.
+Before joining C3P, she worked for an accounting firm managing small business portfolios and for a humanitarian non-profit organization.